heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-index-layer.md

    });
    ```

-5. Get the OAuth 2.0 token from OLP using the `getToken` method.
+5. Get the OAuth 2.0 token from the HERE platform using the `getToken` method.

    ```typescript
    const token: string = await userAuth.getToken();